 Participate in 2 pre-trip service projects with your team

 - Participate in all pre-trip meetings (This includes weekly 2-hour meetings)

 - Pay the balance remaining on your account, after fundraising is calculated

 - Sign and return the appropriate liability release forms

 - Sign and abide by the alcohol and substance use agreement

-- Fulfill all immunization requirements if necessary for trip location.
+- Incur cost of all immunization requirements necessary for trip location

 - Be a responsible and involved group member – Be present!

 - Have a positive attitude throughout the entire Lehman L.I.F.E. process